-Section 45(1) of the Utilities Commission Act (UCA) requires that a person must not begin the construction or operation of a public utility plant or system, or an extension of either, without first obtaining from the Commission a CPCN approving the construction or operation.
+A person must not begin the construction or operation of a public utility plant or system, or an extension of either, without first obtaining from the Commission a CPCN approving the construction or operation, as required by section 45(1) of the Utilities Commission Act (UCA).
 Section 46(1) of the UCA requires an application for a CPCN be filed with Commission.